 The disease was detected in May/June 2020 in a small number of dogs in Katherine, Western Australia and a remote community west of Alice Springs.
 However, at the beginning of 2021 more than 300 dogs in Western Australia and the Northern Territory have now tested positive for Ehrlichiosis.
 Furthermore, there are possibly more cases than just these as there have been reports of dogs dying without being tested or treated.

-The disease has been confirmed in dogs in the north of Western Australia including: Halls Creek, Kununurra, the Kimberley regions of Broome and Derby, and in the Pilbara regions of South Hedland and Port Hedland.
+The disease has been confirmed in dogs in the north of Western Australia including: Halls Creek, Kununurra, the Kimberley regions of Broome and Derby, and in the Gascoyne and Pilbara regions.

 Ehrlichiosis is a nationally notifiable disease as it is not considered a normally occurring disease in Australia.
 If you suspect your dog is showing signs of the disease you must report it to your local veterinarian or the National Emergency Animal Disease Watch hotline on 1800 675 888.